 We use the resources set out below and the more experience the children have of these the greater their understanding.

-Our Year 5 and 6 classes have been completing some internet safety work and taking part in the i-vengers online safety programme.
-They have now completed and passed section 1.
-Click here to see our certificate.
+Every autumn term, our Year 5 and 6 classes complete internet safety work and take part in the i-vengers online safety programme.
+Once completed and passed they gain a certificate.

-Our Year 5 and 6 classes have been continuing the internet/ online safety work as part of the i-vengers programme and one of the tasks was for the children to come up with 12 top tips for internet safety for parents.
+Every spring term our Year 5 and 6 classes continue their internet/ online safety work as part of the i-vengers programme and one of the tasks is for the children to come up with 12 top tips for internet safety for parents.
 Please click here to view the top tips.